Net Zero by 2030

 Fleet

-ight duty fleet by retiring gasoline-powered vehicles and purchasing nine battery-electricand two hydrogen fuel-cell vehicle models since 2021.
-Our fleet is now 21% electric.
+We’ve reduced emissions from our light duty fleet by retiring gasoline-powered vehicles and purchasing nine battery-electric and two hydrogen fuel-cell vehicle models since 2021.
+Our fleet is now 21 per cent electric.
 All of our airside buses are fully electric.

 Renewable Fuels icon

 YVR is purchasing carbon-neutral biofuels like renewable natural gas (RNG) for some of our energy needs.
 RNG is made from organic material like landfill waste or even cow manure.
 In 2024, we bought enough RNG to reduce our emissions by 1,804 tonnes of carbon while heating a portion of YVR’s main terminal.
-We also switched to 100% renewable diesel fuel for some of our fleet needs – purchasing 110,816 Litres and saving an additional 297 tonnes.
+We also switched to 100 per cent renewable diesel fuel for some of our fleet needs – purchasing 110,816 litres and saving an additional 297 tonnes.

 Key projects planned to be completed as part of YVR’s Roadmap to Net Zero include: